spencertipping/tau/doc/utf9.md

 Heap references can be pinned, which modifies their typecode in place.
 This is an implementation detail that prevents the heap object from being freed automatically when the ζ containing the heap ref is advanced.

 **NOTE:** non-portable refs cannot be embedded into other data structures, even for local transit. τ data structures don't internally hold references to anything or support tracing GC, so it would defeat automatic memory allocation if these structures could be serialized into anything besides the toplevel.

+### Non-portable `struct`
+This is a way to pass around `struct` instances that are encoded with native-endianness and alignment.
+You can `Sc<type*>(i9)` to decode them.

+`struct`s in UTF9 have no type tagging; it's assumed that all participants know which C++ type they map to.
+This means they have minimal overhead, just the control-byte + size prefix.